 - Other supplies are worth paying for if you can.

-- Pastels, oil pastels, crayons, and colored pencils vary tremendously from brand to brand.
+- Soft pastels, oil pastels, crayons, and colored pencils vary tremendously from brand to brand.

 - Get recommendations from other artists on what specific brands are like.